Charlottesville, Virginia: Segregation and Jim Crow laws

 After Reconstruction ended, Charlottesville's African American population suffered under Jim Crow laws that segregated public places and limited opportunity.
 Schools were racially segregated and African Americans were not served in many local businesses.
 Public parks were planned separately for the white and African American populations: four for whites, and one for African Americans built on the site of a former dump.
 The Ku Klux Klan had chapters in the Charlottesville area beginning at least in the early twentieth century, and events such as lynchings and cross burnings occurred in the Charlottesville area.
 In 1898, Charlottesville resident John Henry James was lynched in the nearby town of Ivy.
 In August 1950, three white men were observed burning a cross on Cherry Avenue, a street in a mostly African-American neighborhood in Charlottesville.
 It was speculated that the cross burning might be a reaction to "a white man [who] had been known to socialize with one of the young Negro women in that vicinity."
 In 1956, crosses were burned outside a progressive church.

 In 1947, Charlottesville organized a local NAACP branch.
-In 2001, the Charlottesville and Albemarle Branches of the NAACP merged to form the Albemarle-Charlottesville NAACP Branch.

-In the fall of 1958, Charlottesville closed its segregated white schools as part of Virginia's strategy of massive resistance to federal court orders requiring integration as part of the implementation of the Supreme Court of the United States decision Brown v.
+In 2001, the Charlottesville and Albemarle Branches of the NAACP merged to form the Albemarle-Charlottesville NAACP Branch.In the fall of 1958, Charlottesville closed its segregated white schools as part of Virginia's strategy of massive resistance to federal court orders requiring integration as part of the implementation of the Supreme Court of the United States decision Brown v.
 Board of Education.
 The closures were required by a new series of state laws collectively known as the Stanley Plan, which prohibited and denied funding to integrated public schools.
 Segregated schools remained open, however.
 The first African-American member of the Charlottesville School Board was Raymond Bell in 1963.

 In 1963, later than many Southern cities, civil rights activists in Charlottesville began protesting segregated restaurants with sit-ins, such as one that occurred at Buddy's Restaurant near the University of Virginia.

 Destruction of Vinegar Hill

-In 1965, the city government razed the downtown African American neighborhood Vinegar Hill as an urban renewal project, after the city council passing a law that "unsanitary and unsafe" properties could be taken over by a housing authority.
+In 1965, the city government razed the downtown African American neighborhood Vinegar Hill as an urban renewal project, after the city council passed a law stating that "unsanitary and unsafe" properties could be taken over by a housing authority.
+Vinegar Hill had served the needs of the black community while the city remained segregated.
 One hundred thirty homes, five Black-owned businesses, and a church were destroyed.
 Many displaced community members moved into the Westhaven public housing project.
 The land was not redeveloped until the late 1970s.